bitovi/hatchify/docs/guides/adding-request-authorization.md

 }
 ```

-However, passing the right auth cookie will get all the results:
+However, when the browser (or Postman) is making a request to `/login` with `{ "username": "admin", "password": "adminPassword" }` it will set a cookie and automatically attach it to all future requests, allowing to access our routes:

 ```curl
 curl http://localhost:3000/api/cases --cookie "auth=custom-value"